landafu96-byte/out-of-plane-polarization/README.md

 ```
 `PLANAR_AVERAGE.dat` is generated based on the resulting `CHGCAR`.
 It contains the charge density averaged over the x–y plane along the z-direction.

-You can obtain this file using `VASPKIT`:
+You can obtain this file using `VASPKIT` under your working directory:

 ```
 (echo 316;echo 1;echo 3)|vaspkit